xapicohort/team-captivate-jslibrary/READMEdraftt.md

 ## Parent Name

 The Parent Name is taken first from params.parentName if set, 2nd from it will pull it from Capivate using the cpInfoProjectName variable.
+This is set in Captivate Prefrences>Project>Information -Project Name

 ## Parent Description
 The Parent Descripion is taken first from params.parentDescription if set, 2nd from it will pull it from Capivate using the cpInfoDescription variable.
+This is set in Captivate Prefrences>Project>Information -Description